Don McIlhenny

-Donald Brookes McIlhenny (born November 22, 1934 in Cleveland, Ohio) is a former American football halfback in the National Football League for the Detroit Lions, Green Bay Packers, Dallas Cowboys, and San Francisco 49ers.
-He played college football at Southern Methodist University.
+Donald Brookes McIlhenny (November 22, 1934 – April 18, 2023) was an American professional football player who was a halfback in the National Football League (NFL) for the Detroit Lions, Green Bay Packers, Dallas Cowboys, and San Francisco 49ers.
+He played college football for the SMU Mustangs.

 Early years

-McIlhenny attended Hillsboro High School in Nashville.
+McIlhenny attended Hillsboro High School in Nashville, Tennessee.
 He accepted a football scholarship from Southern Methodist University.
-As a junior, he was third on the team with 62 carries for 316 yards (5.1-yard avg.).
+As a junior, he was third on the Mustangs with 62 carries for 316 yards (5.1-yard avg.).
 As a senior, he led the team with 104 carries for 544 yards (5.2-yard avg.).

-He was a teammate of future Pro Football Hall of Famers Raymond Berry and Forrest Gregg.
+McIlhenny was a teammate of future Pro Football Hall of Famers Raymond Berry and Forrest Gregg.

 Professional career

 Detroit Lions

-McIlhenny was selected in the third round (27th overall) of the 1956 NFL Draft by the Detroit Lions.
+McIlhenny was selected in the third round (27th overall) of the 1956 NFL draft by the Detroit Lions.
 As a rookie, he was the team's leading rusher during the first four games of the season, before injuries limited his productivity and finished with 372 rushing yards in 9 games.

 On July 25, 1957, he was traded to the Green Bay Packers along with offensive tackles Ollie Spencer and Norm Masters, and offensive guard Jim Salsbury, in exchange for quarterback Tobin Rote and defensive back Val Joe Walker.